Have you ever attempted to put an item into an array that requires moving half the items to create space?

 The singly linked list starts from the first node, known as the head pointer.
 If the list is empty, the head is assigned NULL.

-Singly linked lists offer flexibility and dynamic memory utilisation.
-Unlike arrays, their size is not fixed, and nodes can be added or removed without requiring memory reallocation or data shifting.
+Singly linked lists provide flexibility and use dynamically allocated memory.
+Unlike arrays, the size of singly linked list is not fixed, and nodes can be added or removed, without having to reallocate memory or shift the data around.

 Working of a Singly Linked List in C

-- Node Creation: Each node is created dynamically using memory allocation functions.
+- Node Creation: Each node is created dynamically using a memory allocation call.

-- Sequential Linking: Nodes are linked together by assigning the next pointer of one node to the address of the next node.
+- Sequential Linking: The next pointer of one node is assigned to the address of the next node.

 - Head Management: The head pointer maintains a reference to the first node, ensuring accessibility to the list.

-- Termination: The last node's pointer (next) is set to null, signaling that this is the end of the list.
+- Termination: The last node's pointer (next) is set to null, signalling that this is the end of the list.

 Traversing a singly linked list thus first starts from the head pointer and follows the chain of the next pointers until the very end is reached.